Broward Sheriff Scott Israel facing calls for his ouster after Florida school shooting

 Cruz was arrested and charged with 17 counts of premeditated murder.

-Fox News’ Robert Gearty contributed to this report.
+Fox News’ Robert Gearty and Leland Vittert contributed to this report.